fixm-ccb/FIXM-Core-4.2.0-testing/docs/how-to-create-application/create-application-content.md

       ![Image](.//media/image77.png)

 5. In the Features dialogue box, you can add descriptions to each enumeration in the *Notes* tab.
-When finished, click OK.
+When finished, click Close.

       ![Image](.//media/image78.png)